amannuck/comp490_backdoor_attacks/ECG5000_trojan_attack/README.md

 - Trains a fully-connected neural network for heartbeat classification.
 - Evaluates accuracy, precision, recall, F1, and generates confusion matrix and training-history plots.
 - Saves the trained clean model and label encoder.
-**Role in the project:** Provides the reference (non-compromised) classifier used to measure the stealthiness and accuracy impact of the backdoor attack.

 ---

 ## attack.py